kodecocodes/i9t/swift-2/swift-2.markdown

 ### `guard`

-Often times it's necessary to do pre-condition checks in your routines to ensure proper state or that valid arguments were passed in.
+Pre-condition checks are frequently required for proper state management, or to ensure that valid arguments were passed.
 The new `guard` control flow is the perfect tool for doing these checks.
-Consider the `Beer().sip()` method from above.
+Consider the `Beer().sip()` method above.
 What happens when you sip an empty beer?
 What does that even mean?
-(It probably means you've had too many _or_ need a refill.)
-Perhaps it would make sense to verify that there is beer available for sipping!
+(It probably means you've had too many _or_ need a refill. :]) Perhaps it makes sense to verify that there is beer available for sipping, like so:

 ```
 struct Beer {